 Mayo – Day 3

 Ideally we would have stopped to take in Croagh Patrick on day 1 while on our way into Westport.
-That didn’t happen because we stopped to enjoy the sunset at Carrowmore beach instead, so it was a little dark as we passed.
-As it’s not far from Westport, we just took the short drive back to take a look.
-There’s a viewing point …..
-Of course the best views are from the top, looking out over Clew Bay but we decided to use our time to explore other areas this time round.
-I have climbed Croagh Patrick before it was many years ago now, so I reckon I’ll have to head back soon and do it again!
+That didn’t happen because we stopped to enjoy the sunset at Carrowmore beach instead, so it was a little dark as we passed by!
+However it’s not far from Westport, so we just took the short drive back to appreciate it…albeit from a distance!
+Of course the best views are from the summit, looking out over Clew Bay but we weren’t climbing it this time.
+In fact it has been a long, long time since I climbed it so I do need to get back and do it again one of these days.
+For now we just headed for Murrisk Abbey and took in the views of Croagh Patrick from there.

 Ballycroy National Park